chef/chef-web-docs/chef_master/source/perform_compliance_scan.rst

 View the results in Chef Automate
 -------------------------------------------------------
 When you go back to your Chef Automate UI under the **Compliance** tab, the **Reporting** dashboard should be visible.
 By alternating between **Node Status** and **Profile Status** views, you can view the scan results depending on which view is most important to you.
-The following shows some of the scan results on the bootstrapped node, "node1-ubuntu".
+The following shows some of the scan results on the bootstrapped node.

 .. image:: ../../images/compliance_report_node.png